Corporatique-dev/Corpoplugins/README.md

 List of plugins of Corporatique

 ## Plugin API
-Corporatique is using the **jspf** framework to add, delete and update Corpoplugins.
+Corporatique is using the **Jspf** framework to add, delete and update Corpoplugins.
 Therefore, there are some rules to follow when you create a plugin for it.

-To make it easier we will use an example of plugin.
-Let's use the .doc format processor :
+The plugin need to :
+1. to implement the `Corpoplugins` interface.
+2. to have the `@Pluginspecs` annotation
+3. to have the `@PluginImplementation` annotation
+4. to be under `plugins.plugin-name` package ex `plugins.doc`

+You can see the entire code [here](#Example)

-### Exemple
+### Example
-First of all, this is what it looks like, we will explain all the differents part later :
+First of all, this is what it looks like, we will explain all the different parts later :
 ```java
 package plugins.doc;